Trustworthy Language Model (TLM) - Quickstart

 trustworthiness_score = tlm.get_trustworthiness_score("<your prompt>", response="<your response>")

-Assuming the API request is successful, the output will be a dict with one field:
+The output will be a dict with one field:

 {